RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

     - Some volatile cells are dedicated to byte transfer of their least significant byte.
     - These always include the SYS cells for **`stdlog`**, **`stdin`**, **`stdout`**, **`grdin`**, **`grdout`**, **`usrin`** and **`usrout`**.
     - The other bytes of such cells are unaffected by @ and ! and are always zero.
+1. **Stack Assertions:**
+    - There is a minimal set of fast stack-assertion instructions that branch on failure if:
+        - there is not a minimum of free space (1,2,3 or 4 cells) available on the data stack;
+        - there is not a minimum amount of data (1,2,3 or 4 elements) present on the data stack.
+    - This minimal set of stack assertions exists to:
+        - allow programs to quickly deduce the cause of subsequent instruction failures;
+        - allow programs to quickly branch when stack state is inappropriate.
+    - This minimal set is logically sufficient.
+1. **Plumbed Assertions:**
+    - There is a minimal set of safe plumbed-assertion instructions that branch on failure if:
+        - a cell will certainly never (during this runtime) support the @ instruction;
+        - a cell will certainly never (during this runtime) support the ! instruction.
+    - These plumbed assertions cause no side-effects whatsoever.
+1. **Instruction set:**
+    - The instruction set for Freeputer 2.0:
+        - has not yet been *fully* decided upon;
+        - will be broadly similar to that of Freeputer 1.0;
+        - is likely to omit several very CISC-like instructions.
+    - The prototype will use an experimental subset of proposed instructions.
+    - The prototype will at first have very few instructions as its implementation gradually proceeds.

 ---